UHP Staff

 View Bio

-Stacy Brown joined UHP as the Operations and Finance Coordinator in April 2021.
+Stacy Brown is UHP’ Finance and Operations Manager.
 Stacy is an ocean advocate, environmental educator and community connector with more than 15 years of non-profit management, finance and grant experience.
 She holds a BS degree in Marine Biology and is currently enrolled in a Master of Marine Science program at Nova Southeastern University.
 For the past five years, she has served as Operations and Development Director for Urban Farming Institute building more than 7 community or school based raised bed and hydroponic gardens, writing grants to increase the nonprofits reach and capacity and managing all day-to-day nonprofit operations.
 From 2019 – 2021, she served as CFO and Education Director for 1000 Mermaids Artificial Reef Project & co-founded and served as CFO and Education Director for Ocean Rescue Alliance from 2020-2021.
 She currently sits on boards for the Florida Food Policy Council, South Florida Association of Environmental Professionals, Dania Beach Marine Advisory Board, and Urban Farming Institute.
 Her current participation or management of local community projects ranges from community and school garden building to oyster and coral nursery efforts.
 Stacy enjoys serving our Florida communities to assist in decreasing food scarcity and empowering community members across Florida to grow their own food and to create a more resilient environment.

 Teara Jackson